geekiam/website/content/nuxt/understanding-nuxt-project-structure.md

 The `nuxt.config.js` file is used to carry out any custom configuration you would like applied to your application.

+Learn more and gain an [understanding of the Nuxt configuration options](https://geekiam.io/nuxt/understanding-nuxt-project-structure "Understanding the nuxt configuration options | Geek.I.Am")

 ### Conclusion

 We have discussed and provided a basic overview of the typical directory structure that Nuxt provides out the box.
-In further tutorial series on [using nuxt for web development](https://geekiam.io "Using Nuxt for web development | Geek.I.Am") we will further explore and provide detailed information on how to make use of the Nuxt Directory structure.
+In further tutorial series on [using nuxt for web development](https://geekiam.io/nuxt/ "Using Nuxt for web development | Geek.I.Am") we will further explore and provide detailed information on how to make use of the Nuxt Directory structure.